 INTEGRAL follows a highly elliptical orbit.
 From launch to early 2015 this was a 72-hour orbit.
-In January/February 2015 it was significantly modified by a sequence of four orbit adjustment manoeuvres in order to assure a safe disposal of the satellite in early 2029, far beyond any conceivable operational limit.
-The new orbit has a 64-hour duration or 3 revolutions in 8 days.
+In January/February 2015 it was significantly modified to assure a safe disposal of the satellite in early 2029, far beyond any conceivable operational limit.
+The new orbit has a 64-hour duration, i.e., 3 revolutions in 8 days.